NREL/HPC/docs/Documentation/Applications/ipopt.md

 ## Installation from source

 !!! info
-    We advise build all applications on the compute node on an interactive session.
+    We advise building all applications on a compute node using an interactive session.
 Please see [Running Interactive Jobs](../Slurm/interactive_jobs.md#running-interactive-jobs) for additional details.

 ### Optional Pre-requisites